flostracke/efor/README.md

 # efor

-The goal of EasyFORcasting or short efor is to make it easier if you have to forecast or apply preprocessing to multiple timeseries.
+The goal of EasyFORcasting or short efor is to make it easier if you have to forecast multiple timeseries.
+The package supports you in creating forecasts with different methods implemented in the forecast, forecastHyrid, smooth and prophet package.
+Furthermore it provides some functions for evaluating these forecasts.

-Furthermore the the package supports in transforming timeseries data for applying machine learning or deeplearning to it.
-(Creation of lagged values)
+Following you see a possible workflow:

 ## Installation